MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/retrieve-entity-using-web-api.md

 To retrieve more than one entity at a time, see [Basic query example](query-data-web-api.md#bkmk_basicQuery) in the [Query Data using the Web API](query-data-web-api.md) topic.

 > [!CAUTION]
 >  The above example will return all the properties for account record, which is against the performance best practices for retrieving data.
-This example was just to illustrate how you can do a basic retrieve of an entity instance in Dynamics 365.
+This example was just to illustrate how you can do a basic retrieve of an entity instance in CDS for Apps.
 Because all the properties were returned, we haven't included the response information for the request in this example.
 >
 >  As a performance best practice, you must always use the `$select` system query option to limit the properties returned while retrieving data.
 See the following section, **Retrieve specific properties**, for information about this.